 - Planning application consulted on microfiche at the Croydon Council offices (ref 57/1337).
 I think “B.O.” is probably “back office”, but I don’t know what “M/C Area” is.
 A photograph (ref PH/01 3510B) in the Croydon Local Studies Library, dated 14 May 1958, shows that by that point all signs of H Purchen had been eradicated from this part of the frontage.
 (Incidentally, this photo is the one used in Eleanor McMillan's 'Then And Now' photo of West Croydon Station.)
 The result of this expansion can also be seen on Ordnance Survey maps at 1:1250 scale; the 1955 map shows two number 10s, and only the northmost one is marked “Bank”, while the 1970 map shows number 10 as a single property (still marked “Bank”).

-- Names and dates relating to the merger were provided by the RBS Archives team; further information on this can be found at RBS Heritage Online.
+- Names and dates relating to the merger were provided by the RBS Archives team; further information on this can be found at the NatWest Group Heritage Hub.
 Evidence for the London Road rebranding comes from a planning application (ref A5867) which includes a letter dated 13 October 1970 referencing the National Westminster Bank at 10 London Road.
 In addition, the 1971 Croydon Classified Directory lists National Westminster Bank Ltd at this address.